Table of Contents

 Do I have to accept the insurance company's first settlement offer?

 Absolutely not.
 Insurance companies typically open settlement negotiations with lowball offers substantially below fair value—sometimes 30-50% of what the case is worth.
-Your attorney should evaluate all offers against the case's calculated value and advise whether to negotiate further, demand mediation, or prepare for trial.
+Given that large truck crashes killed 5,936 people nationwide in 2023 according to NHTSA data, and considering the serious injuries involved in most commercial vehicle accidents, thorough case evaluation is critical.
+An attorney should evaluate all offers against the case's calculated value, considering Colorado's comparative negligence statute (C.R.S. § 13-21-111) and whether to negotiate further, demand mediation, or prepare for trial.
+Commercial trucks carry minimum insurance of $750,000 under FMCSA regulations, ensuring adequate coverage exists for fair compensation.
 Many excellent settlements occur only after the plaintiff demonstrates readiness to litigate.
+Additionally, driver fatigue and hours-of-service violations appear in approximately 18% of fatal truck crashes, factors that often strengthen claims during negotiation.
+Professional representation ensures settlement demands reflect the true value of injuries and damages.

 Will my case go to trial or settle?